Selling Your Art?

-It was painful to let go of certain pieces, as if my favorite children were leaving with strangers and I'd never do anything good again.
-Painter's block would be the punishment for abandoning them.
+It pained me to let go of certain pieces, as if my favorite children were leaving with strangers and I’d never do anything good again.
+Painter’s block would be the price for abandoning them.

-All of this madness discouraging buyers, who sensed that something wasn't quite right.
+And all this madness discouraging buyers, who sensed that something wasn’t right.

-At bottom was the core problem which eventually surfaced - the same problem that I sometimes see in other artists:
+At bottom was the same problem that I see in other artists:

 Thinking too much of the work as yours.